LinkedIn InMail: How Does It Work and Best Practices

 This advice is very similar to our advice on how to write a good sales email.
 Make sure to check it out if you’re interested in learning more.

-Now let’s move on to the part you’ve been waiting for…
+Now that we got that out of the way, let’s move on to the part you’ve been waiting for…

 LinkedIn InMail templates that actually work